topminipie/FedoraSecurityPlus/README.md

 [![GPLv3 license](https://img.shields.io/badge/License-GPLv3-blue.svg)](./LICENSE)

-FedoraSecurityPlus is a post-install script for upstream version of Fedora.
-It also focuses on security.
+FedoraSecurityPlus is a script for enhancing Fedora security.

 This script has been tested for: Fedora 39, Fedora 38.

-It is meant to use right after you installed Fedora.
-This script will just install needed software that most people probably use.
-So you will not have a bunch of sketchy software that you don't need.

 ## Install